Convert RTF to TEX

 - Professional Typesetting: Publication-quality output accepted by journals worldwide

-- Mathematical Excellence: Best system for typesetting equations and formulas
+- Mathematical Excellence: Best-in-class equation typesetting with amsmath and amssymb

-- Journal Templates: Ready-to-use templates from IEEE, ACM, Springer, Elsevier
+- Journal Templates: Ready-to-use templates from IEEE, ACM, Springer, and Elsevier

-- Automation: Automatic numbering, cross-references, table of contents, bibliography
+- Automation: Automatic numbering, cross-references, table of contents, and bibliography

-- Version Control: Plain text works perfectly with Git for collaborative writing
+- Version Control: Plain text source works perfectly with Git for collaborative writing

-- Free and Open: No licensing costs, active community support
+- Free and Open-Source: No licensing costs, with active community and CTAN package repository

 Practical Examples